BuckoIII/california_housing/README.md

-# titanic_survival
+# california_housing
-repo for work on the kaggle challenge for likelihood of survival on the titanic
+repo for work on prediction of housing prices in california using property attributes

 Project Organization
 ------------